ABC’s of Business Cycle Theory

 Hyman Minsky observed that rising asset prices often result in speculation with borrowed money, until speculators can no longer service their debt with the cash being generated by their investments.
 This leads to the “Minsky Moment” — the crash period of the cycle, when loans are called in, borrowers default, and asset prices crash.
-This may dovetail with the Austrian theory, where easy credit is said to drive the speculation, but Minsky identified as a Keynesian, and the underlying psychological phenomena of overoptimism and shortsightedness do not require government intervention to take hold.
+This may dovetail with the Austrian theory, where easy credit is said to drive the speculation, but the underlying psychological phenomena of overoptimism and short-sightedness do not necessarily require government intervention to take hold.
 They could be the result of a market failure rooted in irrational crowd psychology.

 Charlie Deist: Tell us Hayek’s story — how Hayek relates to Minsky, and how it might echo it in some ways, or vice versa.

 Charlie Deist: That’s an interesting interpretation — I want to pause on this question of market failure versus government failure.
 It’s a mixed story that you’re telling, where on the one hand there are the politicians and their short-sightedness — their money printing.
-On the other hand, there’s what economists call a “market failure,” which is where private actors supposedly acting in their own best interest, either short-term or long-term, make loans that will not bear the fruit necessary to pay back those loans.
-So we end up with people, not only borrowing, but leveraging or borrowing with the money that they’re making initially off asset price increases.
+On the other hand, there’s what economists call a “market failure,” which is where private actors supposedly acting in their own best interest — either short-term or long-term — make loans that will not bear the fruit necessary to pay back those loans.
+So we end up with people not only borrowing but leveraging up — or borrowing with the money that they’re making initially off asset price increases.
 They inflate this bubble, and get overly optimistic about the proceeds from this investment initially, so they’re doubling up, until we reach what’s called the “Minsky moment,” where everyone suddenly looks around and realizes that the punch bowl has been taken away, or that these investments are clearly not sound.
 And then we get a sudden crash.

 Hayek said that this would not happen if government was not inflating a bubble, but Minsky considered himself a Keynesian, I believe, and argued that this would happen in the absence of that fecklessness on the part of the politicians.
 There is something inherent in human nature about being overly optimistic in these boom times.